top of page

 Q. What is the weather like at camp?

-A. The historical temperature average in June in Mountain Center, CA high is 92 high and 58 low with 14.4 hours of daylight with a 1% chance of rain.
+A. Historically, temperatures in Mountain Center, CA average a high of 92 and a low of 58 low with 14.4 hours of daylight and a 1% chance of rain.

 Q. What are the accommodations like at camp?

 A. At Camp Ronald McDonald all children will sleep on a bunk bed with railing inside a model-style cabin.
-There is electricity in these cabins with private bathrooms and private showers for your child’s convenience.
+There is electricity in these cabins with private bathrooms and private showers for your child’s convenience and comfort.

 Q. Can I visit my child at camp or call them?